nats-io/nats.deno/README.md

   0 and `reconnectJitterTLS` and add it to `reconnectTimeWait`.
 - If the client didn't specify TLS options, the client will generate a number between 0 and `reconnectJitter` and add it to `reconnectTimeWait`.

+## JetStream

+[Support for JetStream is built-in](jetstream.md).
+However, the JetStream API extensions are still in beta.
+Feel free to use them.
+The client will emit a console message when either `nc.jetstream()` or `nc.jetstreamManager()` apis are used to remind you they are in beta.